yahyacivelek/qptoml/README.md

-# qptoml
+# sctoml
-Automatic code generator for quantum leaps event driven framework based on toml config file

-## Why do I need this tool?

-[QP](https://www.state-machine.com/) (*Quantum Leaps*) is an event-driven framework for embedded systems.

-It is a great framework.
-I have been using it time-to-time for several years.

-*QM (Quantum Modeler)* which is used for automatic code generation and representing the states visually is a great tool, too.

-However...

-Using *QM tool* has 2 major drawbacks:

-1. You can't use other text editors to edit your code.
-This is like one-way ticket.
-Therefore, you will be deprived of the benefits such as code completion, colorization etc. that popular editors (vscode, sublime text etc.) will provide.

-2. It is not good at complying with git.
-QM (XML format) is very difficult to commit and merge properly because lots of lines change even if a tiny modification is intended.

-[This](https://sourceforge.net/p/qpc/discussion/668726/thread/89676c7f/#0193/bad7/8808/e256) one and [that](https://sourceforge.net/p/qpc/discussion/668726/thread/89676c7f/#25d1) one are two of complaints in qp forum.

-The proposed **qptoml** tool will use the simplicity of [toml](https://github.com/toml-lang/toml) to represent state machines textually.

-It is intended to be used to generate minimal code automatically in C just to construct general state machine structure.
-There is no need to be dependent upon qm tool and you don't need to write into qm editor directly.
-You just configure the general state structure using **qptoml** and you will handle the rest using any super cool text editor you choose.
+**sctoml** - State Chart TOML is used to represent state charts textually using TOML.

 ## Dining Philosopher Problem (Dpp) Example

-I will explain the **qptoml** by taking classical dpp as an example which is used in qp in examples.
+I will explain the **sctoml** by taking classical dpp as an example which is used in qp in examples.

 Below is the visual diagram of dpp state machines taken from qm tool: